-Our dedicated team of doctors will always take time to talk with you about your specific condition, answer all of your questions about carpal tunnel syndrome, and explain your treatment options to you.
+Our dedicated team of doctors will always take time to talk with you about your specific condition, answer all of your questions, and explain your treatment options.
 We recommend conservative treatment options whenever possible.
-But if needed, we provide the most advanced carpal tunnel release surgery available.
+But if needed, we provide the most advanced surgery available.

 What is carpal tunnel syndrome?

 The carpal tunnel is a space in the wrist where a nerve and nine tendons pass from the forearm into the hand.
-Carpal tunnel syndrome is a type of hand nerve entrapment that occurs when swelling in the tunnel compresses the median nerve.
+The syndrome is a type of hand nerve entrapment that occurs when swelling in the tunnel compresses the median nerve.

-Genetics are thought to play a role in carpal tunnel syndrome.
-In addition, this condition is common in people who perform repetitive wrist and hand motions, including the following:
+Genetics are thought to play a role and this condition is common in people who perform repetitive wrist and hand motions, including the following: